 - 2.28 Calculating the level of off-site contribution required will use the GDV of the proposed residential6 element of the scheme7 as the starting point.
-At its own discretion the Council may consider other factors when determining the specific starting point. - 2.29 The estimated GDV proposed by the applicant will be thoroughly scrutinised on behalf of the Council to ensure that the starting point for calculating off-site affordable housing contributions is agreed upfront by all parties.
+At its own discretion the Council may consider other factors when determining the specific starting point. - 2.29 The estimated GDV proposed by the applicant will be thoroughly scrutinised by the Council to ensure that the starting point for calculating off-site affordable housing contributions is agreed upfront by all parties. - 2.30 The financial contribution required will be a proportion of total scheme GDV.
+This proportion will be based on the difference between the amount of affordable housing being proposed on-site and the maximum viable amount of affordable housing that could be provided.
+To this, an assumption is applied to account for the difference in value between market and affordable housing. - 2.31 The intention is that using GDV as the starting point will increase certainty for both developers and Council officers and make the process for calculating off-site affordable housing contributions quicker and simpler.
+It will also ensure that the approach used is applicable to all types of schemes.
+The approach should minimise the need for considerable negotiation between developer and the Local Authority when establishing the basis for the level of contribution required.

-5 35% of all habitable rooms across the scheme
+^{5 35%} of all habitable rooms across the scheme.

-$^{^{6}}$ On mixed use schemes, the off site affordable housing contribution will be based only on the GDV of the residential elements
+6 On mixed use schemes, the off-site affordable housing contribution will be based only on the GDV of the residential elements.

-7 As demonstrated through a Viability Assessment
+7 As demonstrated through a Viability Assessment.